danchoi/soywiki/README.markdown

 have two other benefits:

 First, wiki pages that represent a namespaced WikiWord are stored under a subdirectory named after the namespace.
-This can help reduce the clutter in your wiki directory.
+This can help reduce clutter in your wiki directory.

 Second, a WikiWord namespace lets you use abbreviated links within that